 It is a platform where thought leaders debate important technology issues that shape legislative policy in an open forum.

-For the second time, ISPA will be running this event.
+For the second time, ISPA will be running the Conference.

 Panel session one with Openreach

 Working together to build and deliver world class communications infrastructure

 Fast, reliable connectivity is the foundation of a modern digital economy and society.
 The UK is currently witnessing a revolution in its communications infrastructure, with a national upgrade supported by a wide range of operators entering the market on a regional and local basis.
 Gigabit-capable broadband will be available to millions more homes in the coming years, and Government itself is committed to accelerating nationwide rollout.

 Delivering on this vision will require considerable investment from industry and a coordinated cross-Whitehall strategy to ensure that fibre deployment is appropriately facilitated and prioritised.
 This includes a coherent attitude across Government to reducing barriers such as wayleaves, mandating fibre to new builds and reducing business rates.

 Government has set up a barrier busting unit with targeted plans to address specific challenges, alongside plans for a joined up national infrastructure strategy.
 In addition, significant public funding is being committed to upgrade rural and hard to reach areas.
 Much of this work is ongoing, and this panel will discuss this progress, whether it is enough and how far we can be considered ‘on track’ to deliver a full fibre future.